JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/findunlinkedfiles.md

 ### Mr.DLib

 JabRef used to have support for [Mr.DLib](http://mr-dlib.org/), which returned back a full BibTeX entry or a PDF.
 Due to unclear copyright situation of a used library, this service was removed.
 Further, Mr.DLib changes its focus and will provide literature recommendations.
-See [https://help.jabref.org/en/EntryEditor\#related-articles-tab](https://help.jabref.org/en/EntryEditor#related-articles-tab).
+See [the realted articles tab](../general/entryeditor.md#related-articles-tab).

 ### Related questions on stack overflow